A Middle Path for On-Premises LLM Deployment: Preserving Privacy Without Sacrificing Model Confidentiality: Experiments

 \subsection{Security-Customization Trade-off (RQ2)}

 We conduct two experiments to analyze the impact of secured layer placement and quantity on the trade-off between security and customization.
 First, we secure one layer in Llama2-7B and two in Phi-2, varying their placement.
 Second, we incrementally secure both models by adding protected layers, starting from the smallest module ($\texttt{k\_project}$) of the first decoder layer.
 These models are evaluated under the FT-all distillation attack and customized for the math domain.
 The results, as shown in Figure~\ref{fig:Combination-resilienceClosedset}, lead to the following observations.
-More results and details can be found in Appendix~\ref{append::Experiment transition layer} and~\ref{append:Security Across Secure Sizes.}.

-\textbf{\textbf{Observation 2: Secured layer placement significantly impacts security, consistent with Theorem~\ref{theorem:transition layer}, but has limited effect on customization performance (Figure~\ref{fig:Combination-resilienceClosedset}(a)).}} For Llama2-7B, security transitions at the fourteenth layer, with ADR consistently near 20\% for earlier sets, indicating stronger security than protecting later layers.
+\textbf{\textbf{Obs2: Secured layer placement significantly impacts security, consistent with Theorem~\ref{theorem:transition layer}, but has small effect on customization performance.}} As shown in Figure~\ref{fig:Combination-resilienceClosedset}(a), for Llama2-7B, security transitions at the fourteenth layer, with ADR consistently near 20\% for earlier sets, indicating stronger security than protecting later layers.
 Meanwhile, customization accuracy remains stable across placements, highlighting the advantage of securing pre-transition layers.
 In contrast, Phi-2 transitions earlier at the first layer set, where only the first set balances security and customization, with later sets reducing security.
 These results suggest that securing layers before the transition layer optimizes the security-customization trade-off.
+Results for Mistral-7B and Phi-1.5 are in Appendix~\ref{append::Experiment transition layer}.

-\textbf{Observation 3: Increasing the number of secured layers enhances security but reduces customization (Figure~\ref{fig:Combination-resilienceClosedset}(b)).} The ADR of Llama2-7B decreases from 85\% to 22\% after securing an entire decoder layer, indicating improved security.
+\textbf{Obs3: Increasing the number of secured layers enhances security but reduces customization.} As shown in Figure~\ref{fig:Combination-resilienceClosedset}(b), the ADR of Llama2-7B decreases from 85\% to 22\% after securing an entire decoder layer, indicating improved security.
 However, customization accuracy drops from 29\% to 21\% as the number of secured layers increases from one to five, reflecting reduced customization flexibility.
 A similar trend is observed in Phi-2, suggesting that while increasing the number of secured layers enhances security (lower ADR), it negatively impacts customization flexibility (lower ACC) in both models.
+Further details are in Appendix~\ref{append:Security Across Secure Sizes.}.